Candidate Monotonicity and Proportionality for Lotteries and Non-Resolute Rules: Experiments

-Next, we measure the total number of committees with a positive probability and then the number of committees in the top $75\%$ (i.e., how many committees are needed to get a probability mass of at least $75\%$, if there were four committees sampled, each with probability $25\%$ this number would be $3$), $90\%$, $95\%$, and $99\%$ and compare these to the total number of committees satisfying PSC.
+Second, we measure the total number of committees with a positive probability and then the number of committees in the top $75\%$ (i.e., how many committees are needed to get a probability mass of at least $75\%$, if there were four committees sampled, each with probability $25\%$ this number would be $3$), $90\%$, $95\%$, and $99\%$ and compare these to the total number of committees satisfying PSC.
 We display these in \Cref{fig:sub1} for all values of $k$ and $m$ with more than $10$ instances.
-In it, we can see the effect already noticed by \citet{BBMP24a}, most committees, especially for smaller values of $m$ satisfy PSC.
+In it, we can see the effect already noticed by \citet{BBMP25a}, most committees, especially for smaller values of $m$ satisfy PSC.
 Indeed, also most of these committees satisfying PSC were also sampled by us after fifty thousand samples.
+In fact, as already observed by \citet{BBMP25a} in several instances, barely any non-trivial solid coalitions exist.
+Thus, there are very few constraints on the output of PFR, which in turn leads to most committees being able to be selected.
 For the number of committees sampled with higher probabilities, one can for instance see that on average for $k = 3$ and $m = 7$ one of $7$ committees will be sampled with probability at least $75\%$ while on average with $99\%$ probability it will be one of $19$, with on average there being about $25$ out of the $35$ total committees satisfying PSC.
+We further note that the committee with the largest probability of being selected usually has a probability between $15\%$ and $35\%$. \wrapstuffclear

+Thus, while PFR offers an appealing theoretical solution, it also inherits several key weaknesses of PSC as an axiom.
+Namely, due to its dependence on solid coalitions, the relative lack of meaningful solid coalitions \citep{BBMP25a} in-turn leads to a lack of constraints for PFR, which still enables a large fraction of all PSC committees to be chosen by PFR.
+Hence, if one would want near-certainty on the outcome of the lottery, PFR is most likely not a good choice as an election rule.
+If, however, one is content with its use as a lottery, PFR might provide an interesting monotone alternative to classical deterministic voting rules.